Tutorial

 mix phx.gen.schema OneOffs.Task one_off_tasks module

 I want to make sure that the module field can’t be null, so I am adding a not-null check.
-I also, adding a unique constraint on the module name.
+I am also adding a unique constraint on the module name.

-defmodule Tutorial.Repo.Migrations.CreateOneOffTasks do
+defmodule MyApp.Repo.Migrations.CreateOneOffTasks do

 use Ecto.Migration